nrs32/curvy-graphs/packages/curvy-graphs/README.md

 - **Composable API:** Use low-level parts for total control, or high-level components for speed and simplicity.
 - **Modern UX:** Animated drawing, gradients with transparency, responsive layout, and TypeScript support.

-⚠️ Please note, this package is lightly maintained.
-PRs and issues are welcome but support may be limited.

 ---

 ## Installation